shakyracc/COMP1210-LAB2-OOP/README.md

 each such operation described below.
 Don’t write the whole function, just the header.
 They will all be public methods.
 The first one is done for you as an example.
-- [x] Withdraw a given amount from the account.
+- [x] a. ithdraw a given amount from the account.
 This changes the account balance, but does not return a value.
-- [x] Deposit a given amount into the account.
+- [x] b.
+Deposit a given amount into the account.
 This changes the account balance, but does not return a value.
-- [x] Get the balance from the account.
+- [x] c.
+Get the balance from the account.
 This does not change anything in the account; it simply returns the balance.
-- [x] Return a string containing the account information (name, account number, balance).
+- [x] d.
+Return a string containing the account information (name, account number, balance).
 This does not change anything in the account.
-- [x] Charge a $10 fee.
+- [x] e.
+Charge a $10 fee.
 This changes the account balance but does not return a value.
-- [x] Create a new account given an initial balance, the name of the owner, and the account number.
+- [x] f.
+Create a new account given an initial balance, the name of the owner, and the account number.
 Note that this will be a constructor, and that a constructor does not have a return type.
 ### Exercises